Fahmula/intent_scripts/README.md

     ```
 *   **Music Assistant Integration (Optional):** The play_music script requires the [Music Assistant integration](https://www.home-assistant.io/integrations/music_assistant/).
 Install and configure it if you intend to use this specific script.

-    Add the entity ID as an alias to your media player entity you exposed to voice assistant:

-    ```yaml
-    Full Entity ID: media_player.living_room
-    ```

 ### Installation